hashgraph/guardian/Demo Artifacts/readme.md

 ---
 **NOTE**

 There is a new feature as of version 1.0.2 which allows for the *Importing of Policies* from the Root Authority Policy Tab.
 When you import a policy you will be able to skip steps 4, 5, 6, and 7.
 The steps 4 through 7 will be applicable if you want to create a policy from scratch.
+We have added a .zip folder with the iRec policy for you to import in the Demo Artifacts folder.

 ---